nadeemlab/SPT/README.md

 *Notes*:

--The credentials file is not copied by the workflow, and the password is stored in memory only long enough to establish a connection to the database.
+- The credentials file is not copied by the workflow, and the password is stored in memory only long enough to establish a connection to the database.
--The [SQL schema](https://github.com/nadeemlab/SPT/blob/main/spatialprofilingtoolbox/data_model/pathology_schema.sql) is generated from the ADI and used to create the tables if they are not already present.
+- The [SQL schema](https://github.com/nadeemlab/SPT/blob/main/spatialprofilingtoolbox/data_model/pathology_schema.sql) is generated from the ADI and used to create the tables if they are not already present.

 Examples
 --------